• Skip to primary navigation

 Arachuvitta Sambar RecipeIngredients:

-Tamarind paste – 3 tbsp (or a marble sized amount soaked and squeezed in half cup water)
+Tamarind paste – 3 tablespoon (or a marble sized amount soaked and squeezed in half cup water)

 Turmeric powder - a pinch